imvu/imvu-scripting-docs/README.md

 ## Providing Feedback

 You may file an issue against this repository, if you have a github account, or use the creator feedback forums where the experiment was first announced.
 We're eager to hear from our alpha testers about every aspect of the experiment.

+There is now a discord channel for providing feedback for the scripting project, limited to the alpha tester group.
+Join us at #scripting-chat, and let us know what you think!

 ## Footnotes